Barely Random Algorithms and Collective Metrical Task Systems: Discussion, lower-bound and open directions

-We observe that the question of whether an order optimal randomized competitive ratio can be achieved with $k=O(n)$ instead of $k\geq n^2$ remains open on general metric spaces (i.e. with $\log n$ random bits instead of $2\log n$ random bits, like as proposed for the uniform metric space).
-A good start could be to show that this is the case on weighted stars, which are known to admit a $\Ocal(\log n)$ competitive strategies, just like the uniform metric space (see e.g. \cite{bubeck2021metrical}).
-It seems likely that the algorithm of \cite{buchbinder2009design} for that setting could be effectively discretized to take values in $\{0,1/n, \dots, 1\}$ -- because it uses a decomposition in discrete phases and it is monotonous inside a given phase, since it relies on an online covering formulation.
-It also seems possible that some other metric spaces do require $k=\Omega(n^2)$ to allow an order-optimal competitive ratio.
-Exhibiting such cutoff for barely random algorithms would nicely echo the cutoff between $\Theta(\log n)$ and $\Theta((\log n)^2)$ that is observed in the competitive ratio.
+The question of whether an order-optimal randomized competitive ratio can be achieved with $k=O(n)$ instead of $k\geq n^2$ remains open on general metric spaces.
+This seems plausible for weighted star metrics, which admit a $\Ocal(\log n)$ competitive strategies via an algorithm working in phases \cite{buchbinder2009design}.
+It is also possible that some metric spaces do require $k=\Omega(n^2)$.
+Demonstrating such a cutoff for barely random algorithms would nicely echo the cutoff between $\Theta(\log n)$ and $\Theta(\log^2 n)$ that seems to appear in the competitive ratio.